jundalisay/spblist/content/en/material/principles/part-2/chapter-05.md

 ---

 Chapter 4 explained that the main substance of the Spatial layer is the rotating vortex commonly known as black holes or quasars.
+Other substances are time and space.

+{{< i s="/graphics/physics/msq.jpg" a="MSQ" >}}

+These black holes are made up of quanta called quanta of spacetime (qost).
+These are the 2nd Element in Cartesian Physics.

 The quanta of the spatial layer are called: